M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 12 Revision 33 active-X
+Version 12 Revision 34 active-X
-Expand buffer for printer data an additional 6000 bytes, because some printers DevMode size is bigger than the calculated one from  DocumentProperties() function from winspool.drv.
+1. Remove a bug from rev 33, so now eertree module run as expected.
+2. Now print to One Note for Windows 10 works.
+I found the need for placing a document name to printer, which some other printers not needed - like "Microsoft Print to PDF" which works with empty document name.
+So now M2000 insert a dummy documen name "M2000 printing" and we get the printout.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com